zkoss/zkessentials-book/handling_user_input/mvc_approach.md

-We can specify the `constraint` attribute of an input component with [ constraint rule](ZK Component Reference/Base Components/InputElement#Validation "wikilink") to activate its input validation feature and the feature can work without writing any code in a controller.
+We can specify the `constraint` attribute of an input component with [ constraint rule](http://books.zkoss.org/wiki/ZK Component Reference/Base Components/InputElement#Validation "wikilink") to activate its input validation feature and the feature can work without writing any code in a controller.
 For example: